United

 Arab States.
 During the 19-year

-by the Palestinians for a homeland or for recognition of their legitimate
+forth by the “Palestinians” for a homeland or for recognition of their

-Liberation Organization (PLO) was founded in 1964, three years before the
+Palestine Liberation Organization (PLO) was founded in 1964, three years before

-Israeli occupation of Palestinian territory supposedly began.
-Rather, the PLOs stated goal has always been
+the Israeli “occupation” of “Palestinian” territory supposedly began.
+Rather, the PLO’s stated goal has always been

 the conquest of the land controlled by Israel since 1948, and not just the